ssmirr/appdev-chapters/draft-generators.md

 If you decide, however, to add a new column, then you'll have to go in and edit all of the relevant files by hand.

 There's no magic to this generator; all it did was automate the tedium of building The Golden Seven boilerplate by hand.
-From here on out, it's up to you.
+From here on out, it's up to you to add RCAVs and make the interface match your specifications.